Ronald dela Rosa

-Ronald Marapon dela Rosa (born January 21, 1962), also known as Bato, is a Filipino politician and retired police officer who is currently serving as a senator of the Philippines since 2019.
-He served under the Duterte administration as the chief of the Philippine National Police from July 1, 2016, to April 19, 2018, overseeing the government's anti-drug campaign; he also served as the Director General of the Bureau of Corrections from April 30 to October 12, 2018.
+Ronald Marapon dela Rosa (born January 21, 1962), known by his nickname Bato, is a Filipino politician and retired police officer who has served as a senator of the Philippines since 2019.
+He served under the Duterte administration as the chief of the Philippine National Police (PNP) from July 1, 2016 to April 19, 2018, overseeing the government's war on drugs.
+He also served as director general of the Bureau of Corrections from April 30 to October 12, 2018.

+Dela Rosa is currently being investigated by the International Criminal Court (ICC) in The Hague for crimes against humanity due to his involvement in the drug war during the administration of Rodrigo Duterte, who has been arrested in March 2025.
+The ICC is expected to release more arrest warrants against people involved in the case.
+During a Senate hearing in October 2024, Duterte himself admitted on record that Dela Rosa is one of the heads of his death squad, a group which has killed thousands of criminals.
+On November 8, 2025, the ICC issued an arrest warrant for Dela Rosa.

 Early life and education

-Dela Rosa was born on January 21, 1962, at Barangay Bato, Santa Cruz, Davao del Sur, to Teodoro Diamaton dela Rosa Sr. and Anesia Cruspero Marapon.
-His family was "dirt poor" as his father earned little money working as a tricycle driver.
-The young Dela Rosa worked as a fish market porter and bus conductor.
+Ronald Marapon dela Rosa was born on January 21, 1962, at Barangay Bato, Santa Cruz, Davao del Sur, to Teodoro Diamaton dela Rosa Sr. and Anesia Cruspero Marapon.
+His family was "dirt poor" as his father earned little money from his job as a tricycle driver.
+He was young when he worked as a fish market porter and bus conductor.

-Dela Rosa is a senator who went to Mindanao State University (MSU) to study for a Bachelor of Science degree in public administration.
+Dela Rosa went to Mindanao State University (MSU) to study for a Bachelor of Science degree in public administration.
 In 1982, he left MSU to join the Philippine Military Academy (PMA) and graduated in 1986 as part of PMA Sinagtala class.
 He then earned a Master of Public Administration degree in 1998 and a Ph.D. in development administration in 2006 from the University of Southeastern Philippines in Davao City.

 Dela Rosa completed a Scout Ranger Orientation Course, Police Intelligence Officer Advance Course, Police Officers' Comptrollership Course, and the Police Safety Officer Course.
 He also attended training courses of the FBI Academy and U.S. Army Ranger School in the United States, and Air Marshal Instructors Course by the Australian Federal Police.

 Dela Rosa was nicknamed "Bato" during his first assignment in Davao, when his upperclassmen likened his body to a rock.